badeaadi/OS---Lab/README.md

-# Encryptor, using pids and shared memory
+# Multiprocess encryptor, using pids and shared memory

 ## Compile